Neymar faces Leipzig and Red Bull, one of his own sponsors

-There's an extra twist for Neymar entering Tuesday's Champions League semifinal between Paris Saint-Germain and Leipzig.
+There's a twist for Neymar entering Tuesday's Champions League semifinal between Paris Saint-Germain and Leipzig.

-Both Neymar and Leipzig have strong links to the Red Bull energy drink company, which sponsors the Brazilian and is behind the creation of the Leipzig team just over a decade ago, with the club still unpopular among many fans in Germany.
+Both Neymar and Leipzig have strong links to the Red Bull energy drink company.
+It sponsors the Brazilian and is behind the creation of the Leipzig team just over a decade ago, with the club still unpopular among many fans in Germany.

 Neymar, seeking his first Champions League title with PSG, has a longstanding relationship with Red Bull and is often promoted by the company.